Opening Date: August 1, 2017

 Sponsor: Therapy Center of Excellence

-In honor of the professional achievements of Dr. Hertz, SNMMI established a new lifetime achievement award to recognize individuals who have made outstanding contributions to radionuclide therapy.
+SNMMI has established The Dr. Saul Hertz Lifetime Achievement Award in honor of the professional achievements of Dr. Hertz as the pioneer of Radioiodine Therapy.
+The award recognizes individuals who have made outstanding contributions to radionuclide therapy.